just-a-hobbyist/lubelog-logger/README.md

 ## Dependencies

-- This project is simply a frontend for two different components of [LubeLogger by hargata](https://github.com/hargata/lubelog).
+- This project is a frontend for two different components of [LubeLogger by hargata](https://github.com/hargata/lubelog).
 As such, this PWA requires you to have an instance of LubeLogger running somewhere in order to use.
+- If you want to self-host, you'll need git installed on your server to pull the app and any updates in the future.

 ## Installation

-For now, this will require manual installation, but there are plans in the future to make this a little easier.
-I'm not sure I want to get into Docker, especially considering it's just a PWA.
+There are a few options here, with the easiest (but potentially least secure) being to simply visit [the GitHub Page](https://just-a-hobbyist.github.io/lubelog-logger/) on your phone and login from there, or install as a PWA from there.
+That would allow easy updates and quick testing to see if you like the app, but it would also require you to open up CORS on your LubeLogger server to allow requests from my GitHub Page.
+The other option is to self-host the site on your own server, which requires using git and manually updating occasionally.
+I am exploring options to allow automatic updating, but haven't worked out the details yet - I'm not particularly interested in trying to learn docker or similar.
+Should you decide to go the self-hosted route, here are the instructions:

 1. Open your teminal of choice and navigate to the location at which you want to store the files (recommend `/var/www/` for the Linux users among us).